 Inflammation isn’t always a bad thing.
 In fact, it’s the body’s natural way of responding to something harmful in the body.
 That could be a virus, bacteria, or some sort of toxin.
 When the immune system is fighting these foreign substitutes, you could get a fever, chills, and joint pain.
 But inflammation can also become a bad thing; if the body is constantly inflamed (that is chronic inflammation), or the inflammation occurs in the body at times that it’s not supposed to, it can be really harmful.
 Refined sugar and high fructose corn syrup can only exacerbate chronic inflammation, so make the switch to one of the healthy sugar substitutes discussed above right away.

-In addition, remember to also supplement with the powerful inflammatory fighting supplement curcumin.
+In addition, remember to also supplement with the powerful supplement curcumin.
 It is a natural compound found inside the turmeric root.
-A large part of the inflammation fighting effect of curcumin comes from its ability to inhibit key enzymes in the body known to promote inflammation.
-Whether you have diabetes or not, taking Smarter Curcumin is ultimately one of the best daily wellness practices that you can actually have.
+Taking Smarter Curcumin is ultimately one of the best daily wellness practices that you can actually implement.

 Sugar Trivia and Important Facts